CARMAnation

 CARMAnation is a website for people to rent out their private parking.
 Founded by Ilya Movshovich and Ashley Cummings, in January 2013, and headquartered in Silicon Valley, the company is privately owned and operated by Carmanation, Inc.

 Users of the site must register and create a personal online profile before using the site.
-Every parking spot is associated with a host whose profile includes recommendations by other users, reviews by previous guests, as well as a response rating and private messaging system.
+Every parking spot is associated with a host whose profile includes recommendations by other users, reviews by previous guests, as well as a response rating and a private messaging system.

 The company is also looking into including corporate parking lots that clear out when employees go home after 5 pm.

 History

 In December 2012, Ilya Movshovich created the initial concept for CARMAnation (at that time calling it Swap-n-park).
 A few months later Ashley Cummings joined as a co-founder of "Swap-n-park".
-The company was founded on January 1, 2013.
+The company was officially founded on January 1, 2013.

 Name change and growth

-In January 2013, the conceptual name "Swap-n-park" was officially changed to CARMAnation and registered under Carmanation, Inc. CARMAnation.com officially launched in Silicon Valley the Bay Area on March 1, 2014.
+In January 2013, the conceptual name "Swap-n-park" was officially changed to CARMAnation and registered under Carmanation, Inc. CARMAnation.com officially launched in Silicon Valley on March 1, 2014.

 Company

-One year later from the original conception, the founding team headquarters itself in Movshovich’s condominium on Sansome Street in Silicon Valley.
+One year later from the original conception, the founding team established its headquarters in Movshovich’s condominium on Sansome Street in Silicon Valley.
 As of June 2014 the founding team is self-funding the company, and has started speaking with investors to raise their first seed round to continue the rapid growth in the Bay Area and future expansion into other cities throughout the United States, with a plan to move into its first Silicon Valley office space.

 The CARMAnation founding team acts as the key managerial staff for CARMAnation: Ilya Movshovich, Co-Founder and Chief Executive Officer; Ashley Cummings, Co-Founder and Vice President of Communication.